itsjoshsmith/PoliceAPI/README.md

 The search location object will hold majority of the information that the API will supply, such as a list of crimes and stop and searches.
 The first parameter is a name / alias and has no relevance to the api calls themselves, the three parameters following are the important ones.
-The second parameter is the longitude of the location, the third parameter is the latitude and the forth parameter is the force name that governs the area, you can use the
+The second parameter is the longitude of the location, the third parameter is the latitude and the fourth parameter is the force name that governs the area, you can use the
 **GetForces()** call to retrieve a list of the available forces.

 ### Update the location